Rotate your Clerk API keys

 pk_live_*/pk_test_*): Safe to expose on the frontend.
 You don't need to rotate it if it's committed to a repository or otherwise made public. - (

 sk_live_*/sk_test_*): Must be kept private.
-If it's exposed, rotate it using the steps below. - Webhook signing secret (
+If it's exposed, rotate it using the steps in Rotate your Secret Key. - Webhook signing secret (

 Rotate your Secret Key